 - Issues in Contemporary Culture

 - Learning Communities: Practical Theology and Christian Education

 - Quantitative and Qualitative Research Methods in Practical Theology

 Students may choose one of the following areas of specialization:

 - Missional Ecclesiology, Cultures, and Leadership

-- Youth, Family, and Culture
+- Youth, Family, and Culture (Clark)

 In addition to demonstrated competence in either Biblical Greek or Hebrew at the level required in Fuller Seminary’s Master of Divinity program, students in the Practical Theology concentration are required to complete two modern research languages.